IRL2/nanover-docs/source/concepts/applications.rst

    Any client can add user-origin keys.
 If used without due care and responsibility a user in VR could get very nauseous.

-As a summary, the user origin is specified as follow in the shared state:
+As a summary, the user origin is specified as follows in the shared state:

 .. code::